Positive Psychology: A new approach to mental health

 Happiness is a seemingly simple concept that's surprisingly hard to define.
 Positive psychologists see three basic realms of happiness: short-term feelings of joy and pleasure, being engaged with others, and living a life with meaning.
 The most satisfied people around aim for all three, with a special emphasis on the last two.

 Positive psychologists believe that broad-based happiness does more than make a person feel good and upbeat.
 Happiness actually drives a person to be more creative, productive, successful, and healthy.
 In that sense, positive emotions are a building material, not a window dressing.
 The benefits can be powerful and long-lasting.
-As reported in a 2008 issue of Applied Psychology, girls who appear to have genuine smiles in their freshmen yearbook pictures have higher levels of marital satisfaction 25 years later.
+As reported in Applied Psychology, girls who appear to have genuine smiles in their freshmen yearbook pictures have higher levels of marital satisfaction 25 years later.

 Another study found that nuns who expressed positive emotions in their journals as early adults were especially likely to be alive 60 years later.
 A study of nearly 1,000 older Dutch people found that optimism provided strong protection against dying of heart disease.
 According to a 2008 report in the journal Circulation, a study of more than 107,000 postmenopausal women who participated in the Women's Health Initiative showed that the most optimistic of them tended to live longer and were less likely to have chronic diseases such as diabetes or high blood pressure.